-The productivity of an ideal fractal cascade should be described by a power-law in which the slope in a log-log scale indicates the value of $\frac{\ln{N_{[r_0]}} }{\ln(r_0)}$.
-In order to test the fractal behaviour of a structure, we can evaluate the compatibility between the structures' productivity in data with the productivity of a fractal structure with a similar fractality.
+The productivity of an ideal fractal cascade should be described by a power law in which the slope in a log--log scale indicates the value of $\frac{\ln{N_{[r_0]}} }{\ln(r_0)}$.
+In order to test the fractal behaviour of a structure, we can evaluate the compatibility between {the productivity of the structures in NGC$~$2264 data} and the productivity of a fractal structure with a similar fractality.

 This can be done easily as the slope of the productivity depends directly on our model parameters.
 Moreover, in the case of an ideal fractal cascade, the measurement of the fractality corresponds to the fractal index we need to put in our model.
-Therefore, measuring the average fractality per graph-sources in a structure gives us what should be the fractal index to put in the model for comparison.
+Therefore, measuring the average fractality per graph-source in a structure gives us what should be the fractal index, which we put in the model for comparison.